Getting around Bolivia is a little trickier than getting around at home. Here is everything you need to know about transportation in Bolivia.

 The most common form of transportation in Bolivia for both travellers and locals is by bus.
 It is almost impossible not to take a bus in Bolivia.
 There are local buses called Micros and Trufis, and then there are long distance options like public buses and Bolivia Hop.

 Cheap buses that run throughout each city.
 Here in Bolivia they call them micros.
 These buses run all over the city and come at a very cheap price.
 They have a set route through the city and pick-up/drop-off people all along this route.
 Many are very ornately decorated and an attraction in themselves.
-Just wave one down, hop-on and tell them when you want to get off.
-Clearly you will need to know where their route goes, this is where you will need to ask locals or the reception at your accommodation.
-Pay attention on where you are going and who is around you.
+Just wave one down, hop on, and tell them when you want to get off.
+Clearly, you will need to know where their route goes, this is where you will need to ask locals or the reception at your accommodation.
+Pay attention to where you are going and who is around you.
 Pickpockets love micros!!

 A trufi is not a taxi and not a bus but something in between.
 Trufis have a set route and go from one destination to another, normally from the city to smaller surrounding towns.
 Trufis will have a sign on their dashboard to where they are going.
 They don’t have a schedule, they just wait until the bus is full and then they leave.
 Thufis are very useful when going on day trips to nearby attractions outside of the city.
 For example, there are buses like these that go from La Paz to Tiwanaku for people to see the ruins.
 Like with the Micros, Trufis are a hotspot for pickpockets and thieves.
 The chaos on the little buses and the limited space make it a perfect location so pay attention to your surroundings.

-The most common way of travelling between two cities in Bolivia is by public bus.
+A common way of traveling between two cities in Bolivia is by public bus.
 Because of the distance between destinations, they are usually overnight buses.
 This is great since you won’t have to waste any daytime taking a bus, but take note of the arrival time.
-Some buses can arrive as early as 4-5 am in the morning.
-Safety-wise and for the purposes of checking-in to your accommodation, it is better to take the bus at the later departure time so you arrive a little later in the morning.
+Some buses can arrive as early as 4-5 am in the morning making it unsafe when arriving.

 Road conditions: Let’s just say some roads are better than others.
 Not every road is like the Yungas Death Road, but there are a lot of similar routes.
 After taking one of these routes, you will then see how your patience is braving the roads again.
 It also depends on if you are taking your own personal transportation, a cheap bus, or one of the more expensive buses and, of course, which route you are taking.

-Drunk drivers: Be aware that it is not uncommon that Bolivian’s choose to get behind the wheel intoxicated.
-Whenever you are travelling down the roads of Bolivia, either driving yourself or as a passenger – be cautious.
-The roads are narrow and they don’t leave much space for manoeuvring.
+Drunk drivers: Be aware that it is not uncommon that Bolivians choose to get behind the wheel intoxicated.
+Whenever you are traveling down the roads of Bolivia, either driving yourself or as a passenger – be cautious.
+The roads are narrow and they don’t leave much space for maneuvering.

-If you are travelling between La Paz, Copacabana and Peru, there is the option to travel with Bolivia Hop.
-Unlike public buses, Bolivia Hop offers the flexibility to choose when you leave, where you stay and what you do during your trip.
+If you are traveling between La Paz, Copacabana, and Peru, there is the option to travel with Bolivia Hop.
+Unlike public buses, Bolivia Hop offers the flexibility to choose when you leave, where you stay, and what you do during your trip.
+Local, bilingual, Bolivian guides are onboard each bus to help and assist while giving the best tips for each destination.
 In addition to being your mode of transportation, they offer border crossing assistance at the Peru/Bolivia border.
-Bolivia Hop has top-of-the-line buses, helpful guides who speak English, deals on accommodation and tours, alert drivers, and safe pick-ups and drop-offs.
+Bolivia Hop has top-of-the-line buses, deals on accommodation and tours, alert drivers, and safe pick-ups and drop-offs.
 If you want to learn more check out the passes page.

 Flying is the most expensive option, but it can be a good option if you are very short on time.
-In addition, travelling by plane is sometimes the safest option when going to places such as the jungle because of the dangerous road conditions.
-All major cities have their own airport, just be aware that the airports are often outside of the city and the taxi ride to the centre of the city might be expensive.
-La Paz airport is actually located in El Alto (the adjacent city) and over an hour in a taxi from the centre of La Paz.
-When travelling by plane in Bolivia be aware of the significant differences in altitude between certain cities within the country.
+In addition, traveling by plane is sometimes the safest option when going to places such as the jungle because of the dangerous road conditions.
+All major cities have their own airport, just be aware that the airports are often outside of the city and the taxi ride to the center of the city might be expensive.
+La Paz airport is actually located in El Alto (the adjacent city) and over an hour in a taxi from the center of La Paz.
+When traveling by plane in Bolivia be aware of the significant differences in altitude between certain cities within the country.